Areas of Personal Development EXPLAINED!

 Wealth can be defined, by the amount of money and assets you have, but there’s something even more important.

-Your happiness is what’s important and no matter how much money you make, it’s all pointless if you’re not having a good time making it.
+Your happiness is what’s important and no matter how much money you make, it’s all pointless if you’re not in love with the process.

 Therefore here’s my new definition of success in wealth.

-A person is wealthy when he maximizes doing what he loves, while also maximizing the value he provides.
+A person is wealthy when he maximizes his skills and doing what he loves, while also maximizing the value he provides.

 Why You Should Improve One Area At a Time